 Feds appoint Dick DeVos to FAA civilian panel

-WASHINGTON, D.C. — The U.S. Department of Transportation has appointed West Michigan businessman Dick DeVos and six other people to the Federal Aviation Administration’s Management Advisory Council (MAC).
+WASHINGTON, D.C. — The U.S. Department of Transportation has appointed West Michigan businessman Dick DeVos and six other people to the Federal Aviation Administration’s Management Advisory Council.

 - Philip Trenary, former CEO, Pinnacle Airlines